 What Happens Before Publishing a Red Notice?

-A specialized task force looks into every Red Notice to ensure compliance with the Rules and Regulations of INTERPOL.
-Any new information is brought to the General Secretariat after a Red Notice is issued, and the task force has to reexamine the case.
+A specialized task force reviews each Red Notice for compliance with INTERPOL’s rules and regulations.
+After issuance, any new information prompts the General Secretariat to reexamine the case.

 Does INTERPOL Arrest Individuals in a Red Notice?